riak-synrc/pbkdf2/share/doc/src/ddocs.rst

    :return: Reduces `values`

-Reduce functions takes two required arguments of keys and values lists - the result of the related map function - and optional third one which signs if `rereduce` mode is active or not. `Rereduce` is using for additional reduce values list, so when it is ``true`` there is no information about related `keys` (first argument is ``null``).
+Reduce functions takes two required arguments of keys and values lists - the result of the related map function - and optional third one which indicates if `rereduce` mode is active or not. `Rereduce` is using for additional reduce values list, so when it is ``true`` there is no information about related `keys` (first argument is ``null``).

-Note, that if produced result by `reduce` function is longer than initial values list then an Query Server error will be raised.
+Note, that if produced result by `reduce` function is longer than initial values list then a Query Server error will be raised.
 However, this behavior could be disabled by setting ``reduce_limit`` config option to ``false``:

 .. code-block:: ini